zacqoo/titan-topography-sar/README.md

 MATLAB scripts

--- geoid.m: calculate and plot geoid based on the note #5 equation in Iess et al. (2010) paper
+-- geoid.m: calculate and plot Titan's geoid based on the note #5 equation in Iess et al. (2010) paper

 -- geoid_subtract.m: calculate geoid and subtract it from Cassini SARTopo data; save the processed topography data as sar_topo_Txx_s.txt format